apache/james-project/src/adr/0069-crowdsec-IP-filtering.md

 ## Decision

 To that end, James is integrated with [Crowdsec](https://www.crowdsec.net/).
 Crowdsec will check James logs, based on defined scenarios, Crowdsec can detect malevolent behaviors, and block them from accessing James at various levels (infrastructural, system, applicative).
-For basic, we implement Crowdsec to detect at system level.
+For basic, we implement Crowdsec to detect at application level.

 A quick introduction about Crowdsec: